nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-25-run-router-hyper-v/index.md

 resourceType: blog
 slug: run-router-hyper-v
 aliases:
   - /blog/run-router-hyper-v
 tags:
   - hootoo-tripmate
   - hyper-v
   - network
   - router
 categories:
   - install-and-configuration
   - problems-and-puzzles
   - tools-and-techniques
-coverImage: naked-alm-hyper-v-17-17.png
+preview: naked-alm-hyper-v-17-17.png
 ---

 I want to run a router on Hyper-V so that I can run many VM's, each with internet access, on corporate and hotel networks.
 Microsoft touts Routing and Remote Access but there is no way I will go there.
 First it’s a total pain to setup and run.
 Second I need to run a whole Windows Server just to have basic DHCP and internet access.
 Overkill much!
 There must be a better way.